Vegan Tamales

 Masa harina literally means “dough flour.”
 It’s a very soft flour made from finely ground hominy or dried corn kernels that have been cooked and soaked in a lime solution (a diluted solution of calcium hydroxide, not the fruit).
 Masa is what you get when you mix masa harina with water to form a corn dough.

-The soaking process is what gives corn tortillas (which are made from masa harina) that distinct sour flavor that tastes so good.
-It’s essential to various staples in Mexican cuisine, such as tortillas and tamales.
+The soaking process is what gives homemade corn tortillas (which are made from masa harina) that distinct sour flavor that tastes so good.
+It’s essential to various staples in Mexican cuisine, such as tortillas (which are traditionally vegan!) and tamales.
 Since it’s made from corn, it’s naturally gluten free.

 Key Ingredients